 Strategies for Comfort: Helping Your Dog Overcome Thunderstorm Fear

-Adaptil comes in a spray, a plug in diffuser, and even in collars.
+Adaptil comes in a spray, a plug-in diffuser, and even in collars.
 When a mother dog takes care of her puppies, she releases a special calming smell called a pheromone.
-Adapatil uses a synthetic version of this smell.
-When you spray Adaptil, it helps to ease anxiety and fear, similar to when your dog was with their mom as a puppy.
+Adaptil uses a synthetic version of this smell.
+When you use Adaptil, it helps to ease anxiety and fear, similar to when your dog was with their mom as a puppy.

 Lastly, calming supplements are helpful for mild cases of anxiety and you can get them at Animal Ark Animal Hospital.
-Talk to our veterinarians before introducing new supplements to your dog.
+Talk to our veterinarians before introducing new supplements to your dog to ensure they’re safe and appropriate for your pet’s specific needs.

 Establishing a Safe Haven for Your Dog